mars0i/majure/doc/tips.md

 `defprotocol` or `definterface`.
 I've gotten the same speed with both.
 `definterface` requires that you use type specifications.
 Type hints are allowed but ignored on `defprotocol`.  `defprotocol` provides more conveniences for use with Clojure.
-(However, if you want to use an interface defined in Clojure from Java, you might have to use `definterface`.)

 `gen-interface` allows you to extend another interface, but this probably isn't needed.
 For example, it was easy to define